Holothuria cinerascens: Habitat

 This species can be found around coral reefs and rocks, in tide pools, in deeper waters, lagoons, and bays, often hiding in very tight spaces.
 Their movement and migration patterns depend on their depth of sea level they are located at, influence of light intensity, the temperature conditions and the amount of predators surrounding the area.

 Human use

 These marine animals are very nutritional.
 They contain minerals, calcium, vitamins, irons, zinc and magnesium.
 They are very important human food sources which is why they have high economic food value.
 These sea cucumbers are also part of pharmaceutical uses.
 Their protein is rich in glycine (major component) and also contain amino acids and other components (glutamic acid, alanine, threonine acid, etc.).

-Hawai'i
+Hawaiʻi

 Ashy sea cucumbers are very common on Hawaiian shorelines.
 They are known as "Loli pua" in Hawaiian.
 As for cultural connections (Moʻolelo), these sea cucumbers were eaten and used as medicine during traditional Hawaiian life.